chrxh/alien/README.md

 cmake --build . --config Release -j8
 ```
 If everything goes well, the ALIEN executable can be found under the build directory in `./alien` or `.\Release\alien.exe` depending on the used toolchain and platform.

-# Installer
-An installer for 64-bit binaries is provided for Windows 10: [download link](https://alien-project.org/media/files/alien-installer.zip).

-In the case that the program crashes for an unknown reason, please refer to the troubleshooting section in [alien-project.org/downloads.html](https://alien-project.org/downloads.html).

 # Contributing to the project
 Contributions to the project are very welcome.
 The most convenient way is to communicate via [GitHub Issues](https://github.com/chrxh/alien/issues), [Pull requests](https://github.com/chrxh/alien/pulls) or the [Discussion forum](https://github.com/chrxh/alien/discussions) depending on the subject.
 For example, it could be